Ditodush/Project2/README.md

 #### Illumina & Nanopore

 ```
-# switch to the workshop env if you are not already on it
+# switch to the workshop env
 conda activate workshop

 # compress the annotated VCF file (needed for the next steps)